robcarver17/pysystemtrade/docs/userguide.md

 For this reason I'm a big fan of logging with *attributes*.
 Every time a log method is called, it will typically know one or more of the following:

-- which 'type' of process owns the logger.
-For example if it's part of a base_system object, its type will be 'base_system'.
-Future types will probably include price collection, execution and so on.
+- type: the argument passed when the logger is setup.
+Should be the name of the top level calling function.
+Production types include price collection, execution and so on.
-- which 'stage' or sub process is involved, such as 'rawdata'.
-- which instrument code is involved
-- which trading rule variation is involved
-- which specific futures contract we're looking at (for the future)
-- which order id (for the future)
+- stage: Used by stages in System objects, such as 'rawdata'
+- component: other parts of the top level function that have their own loggers
+- currency_code: Currency code (used for fx), format 'GBPUSD'
+- instrument_code: Self explanatory
+- contract_date: Self explanatory, format 'yyyymm'
+- order_id: Self explanatory, used for live trading

 Then we'll be able to save the log message with its attributes in a database (in future).
 We can then query the database to get, for example, all the log